Freezing Meat

-To understand the concept of freezing it is necessary to remember the fact that the meat consists of up to 75% of water.
-When water is placed in a freezer it freezes but also increases in volume.
+To understand the concept of freezing, it is necessary to remember that the meat consists of up to 75% of water.
+When water is placed in a freezer, it freezes and increases in volume.

 Frozen water